ChrisB200/cache/README.md

 ## Installation
 ### GitHub CLI
-Note

-make sure you install Git before installing the GitHub CLI tool.
+__Note:__ make sure you install Git before installing the GitHub CLI tool.
 You can do this at the url https://git-scm.com/downloads.

 I would use the GitHub CLI tool to be able to pull the repository. go to the url https://cli.github.com ![GitHub web page](images/ghcli-web.png)
 This will allow for you to authenticate your credentials with your local git installation.
 To download the repository using the github cli run this command.